ericproffitt/TopicModelsVB.jl/README.md

 internal presence vortex rings arise density stratification due salinity temperature...
 ```

-We see that document 25 appears to be about applications of mathematical physics to ocean currents, which corresponds very well to the large weights on topics 2 and 8, with a smaller but not insignificant weight on topic 1.
+We see that in this case document 25 appears to be about applications of mathematical physics to ocean currents, which corresponds precisely to a combination of topics 2 and 8, with a smaller but not insignificant weight on topic 1.

-Furthermore, if we want to, we can also generate artificla corpora by using the ```gencorp``` function.
-Generating artificla corpora will run the the underlying probabilistic graphical model as a generative process to produce a new collect of documents, let's try it out.
+Furthermore, if we want to, we can also generate artificial corpora by using the ```gencorp``` function.
+Generating artificial corpora will in turn run the the underlying probabilistic graphical model as a generative process in order to produce a new collection of documents, let's try it out:

 ```julia
 artificialcorp = gencorp(nsflda, 5000, 1e-5) # The third argument governs the amount of Laplace smoothing (defaults to 0.0).